kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/jenkin/Jenkin_Integration_with_github.md

 >Note: You see Jenkinsfile there already, you need to create a file like this for jenkin software to execute on this script.
 > Please follow the step below to create the Jenkinsfile.

+>Warning: Make sure you do not copy everything into this project layout, only everything inside the `complete` dir. *Everything* includes the `.mvn` directory.
+Please check the steps above for the `cp` commands part.

 * Create a Jenkinsfile below in your project layout.